(Updated 21 May 2020)

 An outbreak of respiratory illness has been caused by a new coronavirus first identified in Wuhan, Hubei Province, China.
 The outbreak of coronavirus (COVID-19) was declared a pandemic on 11 March 2020 by the World Health Organization (WHO).
 A pandemic is the worldwide spread of disease.

-On 16 March 2020 the Victorian government declared a State of Emergency in Victoria, to help minimise the spread of COVID-19.
+On 16 March 2020 the Victorian Government declared a State of Emergency in Victoria, to help minimise the spread of coronavirus (COVID-19).

 What is coronavirus?

 Coronaviruses are a large family of viruses which may cause illness in animals or humans.
-COVID-19 is the most recently discovered coronavirus.
+Coronavirus (COVID-19) is the most recently discovered coronavirus.

 A coronavirus infection can cause mild to severe respiratory illness.